aalhakami/Cyber-Defenders/DumpMe/DumpMe-Write-up.md

 *************************************************************************************************************************************************************************

+#14 What was written in notepad.exe at the time when the memory dump was captured?

-#14 First we will dump the process then we are going to use strings tool
+First we will dump the process then we are going to use strings tool

 ![image](https://user-images.githubusercontent.com/99384019/169841801-5d1f3655-1399-43da-a23c-2966fd98e1ee.png)